airshipit/airshipctl/README.md

 ./airshipctl example
 ```

+You may have noticed that this example ignores the second return value from
+cmd.NewRootCmd.
+This value is a pointer to the AirshipCTLSettings, which
+contains various configuration details, such as the debug flag and the path to
+the config file\*.
+A useful paradigm involves embedding this object into a
+custom ExampleSettings struct.
+This can be seen in the demo repo.

-For a more involved example, see the [example plugin project](github.com/ian-howell/examplepugin)
+For a more involved example, see the [demo repo](github.com/ian-howell/examplepugin)

+\* Work in progress